xrander/Slu_experiment/Readme.md

 The quadratic mean diameter symbolized as QMD is the square root of the summation of the dbh squared of trees divided by the number of trees.
 $$QMD = \sqrt{(\sum d_i^2)/n}$$
+Where d = diameter squared n = number of trees

 QMD is considered more appropriate than AMD (Arithmetic Mean Diameter) for characterizing the group of trees which have been measured.
 QMD assigns greater weight to larger trees, read more